DhruvSimform/TaskFlow-A-Project-Management-System/readme.md

 ## 🌍 Deployment

-- Use PostgreSQL or MySQL for production
+- Use PostgreSQL for production
 - Set DEBUG=False in .env
 - Configure Gunicorn + Nginx
 - Use Docker (optional but recommended)